Upload inspections to SharePoint

 - Next, SharePoint’s Create file action will be used.
 Add it immediately after Get a specific audit and select your SharePoint site within the Site address drop-down field.

-- Go ahead and click in the Folder path field again, after the ending slash “/” and then click Add dynamic content.
-To folder based on the template an inspection was created from, choose the Template Name dynamic content.
+- Go ahead and click on the Folder path field again, after the ending slash “/” and then click Add dynamic content.
+To folder based on the template, an inspection was created from, choose the Template Name dynamic content.
 Here’s what you should end up with:

 - We can also use dynamic content to name the inspection report file based on data within each inspection, too.
 This guide will set up file names so that the inspection author, date completed and score percentage, are used.
 Doing so involves clicking the File Name field and then choosing Audit Author, Date Completed and Score Percentage from the available dynamic content listed under Get a specific audit.

 - You may have also noticed from the screenshot above that we have manually typed hyphens “-” between each of the selected dynamic content and also “.pdf” at the end.

 - All that remains is to click the File Content field and select Audit Report from the dynamic content provided by Download an audit report.
 IMPORTANT NOTE

 You could also use a combination of SharePoint’s Create item and Add attachment actions to create new list items with data populated from the inspections and the inspection reports attached.
 Update SharePoint list items with inspection data